 Our plugin is comfortably integrated into your app allowing you to send a project as it is with minimal configuration.
 It does all the work for you.
 It collects the assets, relinks them, helps you choose the right render settings, and it detects any potential errors that may lead to problems in network rendering.
 It then sends all the data to the cloud where you can render your project with ease and full control.

 Steps below briefly describe the workflow of working with our render farm.

 Open an account at https://app.garagefarm.net/.
 The registration is quick and easy and requires only a few clicks.
 You will receive an activation email from us with a verification link.
 You need to activate your account in order to start using our service.

 Log in to Web Manager (our web dashboard) at https://app.garagefarm.net/ and download our renderBeamer app.
 The download link can be found in the Downloads panel located on the top of the dashboard.
 Supported apps include After Effects, Blender, Cinema 4D, LightWave, 3ds Max, Maya, Modo, Rhino, SketchUp, Terragen, and VUE Xstream.

 Install the renderBeamer app you downloaded and run it once done installing.
 You’ll be then asked to log in.
 Use the account user ID you received or the email you used in registration.

-Open the Plugins window and install the plugin pertaining to your 3D software.
+Upon first start, open the Plugins panel and install the plugin pertaining to your 3D software.
 The status will change once the plugin has been installed successfully.